zanebliss/zanebliss.github.io/_posts/2023-6-18-object-backed-view-components.md

 ## Conclusion

 Carefully consider when is appropriate to use this pattern.
 It kind of goes against some of the standard approaches demonstrated in the View Component documentation.
 Do you need a custom component that is conceptually coupled to a domain object?
 Consider using it.
 Do you need a generic component with a small number of attributes?
-Eh, it's probably overkill.
+This might be overkill.

 Thanks for reading.
 Please reach out to me at [zanebliss@icloud.com](mailto:zanebliss@icloud.com) if you have questions or comments!
 I'd love to chat.